-This example is intended to help you compare the cost of investing in this contract with the cost of investing in other variable annuity contracts.
+This example is intended to help you compare the cost of investing in the Variable Account Options with the cost of investing in other annuity contracts that offer variable options.
 These costs include transaction expenses, annual contract expenses, and annual Fund expenses.